Volunteer Opportunities in Birmingham, AL

 We offer a variety of rewarding volunteer experiences for adults who want to give back to their community, learn something new, and share their knowledge with visitors.
 Check out our opportunities below.

 STEM Interpreters spark curiosity by facilitating hands-on activities and leading meaningful, inquiry-based conversations with visitors throughout the science center.
 We’re looking for enthusiastic communicators who enjoy learning and connecting with people of all ages.
-We’re looking for enthusiastic communicators who enjoy learning and connecting with people.
 We require a commitment of at least 8 hours per month to provide proper training and a fulfilling volunteer experience.

 STEM Docents engage visitors through hands-on science activities, inquiry-based conversation, and live public programs like engineering design challenges, combustion shows, and guided lab experiences.
 We’re looking for volunteers with significant STEM experience—such as graduate-level education or professional work—paired with strong communication skills, a desire to keep learning, and an enthusiasm for working with visitors of all ages in both small and large group settings.
 We require a commitment of at least 12 hours per month to provide proper training and a fulfilling volunteer experience.

 Make a great first impression and help visitors navigate the science center.
-Visitor Experience Volunteers are stationed at our Info Desk, greeting visitors and providing answers to questions about McWane as well as the metro Birmingham area.
+Visitor Experience Volunteers are stationed at our Info Desk, greeting visitors and providing answers to questions about McWane as well as the Birmingham metro area.
 Visitor Experience Volunteers should be approachable, friendly, and have excellent communication and customer service skills.
-We expect a volunteer commitment of 8 volunteer hours/month.
+We expect a volunteer commitment of 8 volunteer hours per month.

 Aquarist Volunteers assist in the maintenance of fresh and saltwater fish, invertebrates, and reptile species, as well as the life-support systems that keep our World of Water afloat.
 They learn daily, weekly, and monthly husbandry duties required to sustain our aquatic collection and keep the exhibits looking great.
 Aquarist Volunteers should be self-motivated with a desire to learn and a willingness to get wet and dirty while cleaning the tanks and preparing food.
 Aquarist Volunteers should also be able to stand, stoop, or kneel for extended periods of time as well as lift 20 lbs.
 We expect a volunteer commitment of 100 hours of service over one year.